-I’m a mostly Java[EE] developer since 2005, a SCEA holder, and occasionally a project manager, working currently with Iterate AS (en) in Oslo, Norway.
+I’m a full stack developer from the JVM land since 2005, a SCEA holder, and occasionally a project manager, working currently with Iterate AS (en) in Oslo, Norway.
 For a couple of years I had also the pleasure to work with IBM Austria and IBA CZ.
 I’m highly interested in code quality, developer productivity (and tools like Maven and AOP/AspectJ), testing, performance, and web frameworks.
 I’m also very fond of the lean thinking and agile principles, especially feedback-based development, focus on creating true value ASAP, and respect for people.

 I’ve worked on large and long-term international projects as well as small local ones and both on new and maintenance projects in various positions.
 I enjoy working with people, sharing knowledge, being creative and exploring new stuff.
 I don’t like tedious, repetitive work (though it really is sometimes necessary) and am thus a big fan of automation and tools that can take it over.
 Having maintained a lot of old code, I really appreciate high-quality, well-written code and good and automated unit tests.

 I have recently fallen in love with Clojure[Script] and functional programming and am exploring reactive programming.
 I’ve summarized crucial aspects of my approach to development in Frustration-Driven Development – Towards DevOps, Lean, Clojure.

 You can learn more at my LinkedIn profile.